plausible/docs/docs/google-analytics-import.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Universal Analytics, the current version of Google Analytics, will be sunset and [will stop counting stats](https://plausible.io/blog/universal-google-analytics-is-dead) on July 1st 2023.
-There’s no way to import your historical Universal Analytics stats into the new Google Analytics 4, so we've put a lot of effort into making a Google Analytics stats import tool ourselves.
+Universal Analytics, the third version of Google Analytics, was sunset and [stopped counting stats](https://plausible.io/blog/universal-google-analytics-is-dead) on July 1st 2023.

+There’s no way to import your historical Universal Analytics stats into the new Google Analytics 4.
+Further to this, Google will shut down the Universal Analytics user interface and the API on July 1, 2024.
+They recommend that you export your historical reports before this date.

+Because of this we've put a lot of effort into making a Google Analytics stats import tool ourselves so you can import your historical Google Analytics stats in your Plausible dashboard.
+Here's how you can do that.

 ## How to import your historical stats from Google Analytics to Plausible Analytics